Video Flashbacks: How 'trotro' drivers are placing money before human lives amid coronavirus

-Amid the Coronavirus lockdown a year ago, some ‘trotro’ drivers were caught on camera for disregarding the protocols issued by the President on the fight against the novel virus.
+Amid the Coronavirus lockdown a year ago, some ‘trotro’ drivers were caught on camera for disregarding the protocols issued by the President in the fight against the novel virus.

-President Nana Addo Dankwa Akufo-Addo in his Coronavirus address to the nation on several occasions urged commercial drivers and their conductors to keep the social distancing rule to protect passengers from the virus.
+President Nana Addo Dankwa Akufo-Addo in his Coronavirus address to the nation on several occasions urged commercial drivers and their conductors to keep the social distancing rule to protect passengers from the fast raging pandemic.

 “Riders of motorbikes are not allowed to carry any additional person and all intra-city passenger vehicles such as trotros and taxis must reduce the number of passengers to observe appropriate social distancing and hygiene protocols,” the President stated.